7/30/2024

 Dylan Brzezinski

-And then as sort of a parallel to that, given where occupancy is today, given sort of the demand drivers that you outlined on the call, do you guys envision yourselves being able to sort of push embedded rent bumps in leases or is that not changed at all over the last few years?
+And then as sort of a parallel to that, given where occupancy is today, given sort of the demand drivers that you outlined on the call, do you guys envision yourselves being able to sort of push embedded rent bumps in leases, or has that not changed at all over the last few years?
 And where should we expect that to sort of go on a go-forward basis?

 speaker

-Steve Podorek
+Steve Bedorek

 speaker

-Operator
+Conference Operator

 Thank you.
 Appreciate the comment.
 Thank you.
 I will now turn the call back to Mr. Bedorek for closing remarks.